damien0x0023/damien0x0023.github.io/_posts/2020/business/ECON5020/2021-3-2-MultiPeriodMarketModel.md

 - We show that the replicating strategy (portfolio weights) is fully explained by RNPM
 - In the elementary model there is a simple formula to compute RNPM.
 - If there is no arbitrage you can *always* find RNPM and construct replicating strategy.
-  - I you can guess this is because there are two states of nature and two assets
+  - you can guess this is because there are two states of nature and two assets

   ### Single-Period Market Model
 - \\(K \geq 2\\) states of nature.
 We work with finite K.